ED 340: Methods in Teaching Secondary Reading

 Credits 3.0

-This course will prepare secondary teacher candidates to apply methods and materials designed for teaching reading and study strategies to secondary students.
-The teacher candidate will apply critical concepts and principles of learning.
+This course prepares secondary teacher candidates to apply methods and materials designed for teaching reading and study strategies to secondary students.
+Teacher candidates apply critical concepts and principles of learning.
 Relevant theorists include Beck, Bloom, Bruner, Chall, Enri, Duffy, Gardner, Miller, Piaget, Stahl, Rogers, Vogt.
-Relevant theories include Information Processing theory, Experiential theory, social development theory and Zone of Proximal Development (ZPD).
-The teacher candidate will develop equitable and inclusive learning experiences to support the specific needs of secondary learners in middle and high school.
-North American Division (NAD) curriculum resources/ Adventist Learning Community (ALC) modules will be incorporated in this course.
-NOTE: Field experience hours: 42 hours (part of the 6-day Practicum Block 1; 7 hours/day).
+Relevant theories include Information Processing Theory, Experiential Theory, Social Development Theory and Zone of Proximal Development (ZPD).
+Candidates develop equitable and inclusive learning experiences to support the specific needs of secondary learners in middle and high school.
+North American Division (NAD) curriculum resources/ Adventist Learning Community (ALC) modules are incorporated in this course.

 Prerequisites